TWUOnline/ldrs591/_posts/2018-09-16-apa-style-checklist.md

  	<li>The titles of works that stand alone (such as a book or a report) are italicized in both the text and the reference list.</li>
  	<li>The titles of works that are part of a greater whole (such as an article, which is part of a journal, or a book chapter, which is part of a book) are enclosed in quotation marks and written in title case.</li>
 </ol>
+<strong>Source:</strong> Information provided on this page has been adapted from <a href="https://www2.indwes.edu/APA/APAStyleChecklist.pdf">APA Style Errors Checklist</a>